-With regard to Part II of the 2020 Addendum, the discussion and final findings and responses to comments are further organized to reflect the organization of the 2014 Program.
-In the discussion, recommendations and comments are paraphrased and summarized.
-The summaries are not the recommendations, but are instead a useful device for allowing for responses in a discrete document.
-The recommendations and comments themselves can be found on the Council's website at Columbia River Basin Fish and Wildlife Program 2018-2020 Amendment Process.
-The Council's responses are in italics.
+In the discussion that follows, recommendations and comments are paraphrased and summarized.
+The summaries are not the recommendations or comments, but instead are a useful device for allowing for responses in a discrete document.
+The recommendations and comments themselves can be found on the Council's website through references and links at 2020 Addendum amendment process.
+The Council's responses below are in italics.

-[1Part I: Program Performance
+Part I: Program Performance